How to trade commodities in Canada

 Futures contracts are one of the most complex assets on the market and are typically only traded by professional investors.
 New investors will want to steer clear of this security until they have a solid understanding of the market and how futures contracts work.

-A futures contract is an agreement to buy or sell an asset at a set price on a certain date.
-Contracts can be bought and solid repeatedly until the expiration date and the contract’s value will fluctuate based on market conditions.
-A futures contract is a gamble — and a dangerous one, at that.
+A futures contract is a gamble—and a risky one.
 If you hold a futures contract, you are obligated to fulfill the terms of that contract on its expiration date, no matter how the commodity’s price has shifted since you purchased the contract.

 Futures contracts should only be pursued by experienced traders.
+Learn more in our guide to futures trading in Canada.

 Purchasing the commodity